mushfiqur47/flash/docs/README.md

 ## Features

-  - Fast and powerful web framework.
+  - Fast and Powerful.
   - Extremely Light Weight.
   - MVT Architecture.
   - You can build RESTful APIs faster.
   - Security and XSS Filtering.
-  - Simple and easy to learn.
+  - Simple and Easy to learn.
-  - Easy to deploy on any server.
+  - Easy to Deploy on any server.

 ## User Guide